-To inquire about pricing and availability, please fill out this form:
+See pricing below.
+To inquire about availability, please fill out this form:

 In Winter, the Fraser River Delta just south of Vancouver is probably the most diverse area for winter bird life in Canada.
 A variety of raptors spend the colder months of the year feeding on rodents in the fields and marshes located south of the city.
 This is also the best time of year to see the many species of waterfowl wintering in the area, and the best time of year to get great looks at some of the songbird species that retreat to the lowlands when it's cold.

 In Spring, we see the arrival of many migrants!
-In early spring, many of the winter raptors and waterfowl are still around,, but they are soon replaced with migratory songbirds and shorebirds.
+In early spring, many of the winter raptors and waterfowl are still around, but they are soon replaced with migratory songbirds and shorebirds.
 At this time of year, city parks and rural parks alike host a large variety of beautiful neotropical migrant songbirds.
-Warblers, flycvatchers, vireos, swallows, Western Tanagers and more are some of these beautiful migrants.
+Warblers, flycatchers, vireos, swallows, Western Tanagers and more are some of these beautiful migrants.

 In Autumn, the shorebird migration continues.
 The migrant sandpipers and plovers will continue to pass through right up to the start of November.
 This time of year also sees the return of winter waterfowl and raptors, as well as the southbound migration of neotropical songbird migrants, making it one of the most enjoyable times of year to be out birding!